Lawmakers In Illinois Embrace Medical Marijuana As An Opioid Alternative

 "Opioids and heroin [are] killing scores of people.
 No one has died from overdose of cannabis," says Harmon.

-He agrees more research on marijuana is needed, but points out the drug's Schedule 1 classification — which means it's considered highly addictive and has no medical use — makes it difficult for scientists to conduct research.
+He agrees more research on marijuana is needed, but points out that the drug's Schedule 1 classification, which means it's considered highly addictive and has no medical use, makes it difficult for scientists to conduct research.

 This story was produced in partnership with Illinois Public Media and Side Effects Public Media, a news collaborative covering public health.
 Follow Christine on Twitter: @CTHerman.